govfresh/govfresh.github.io/_labs/govpress.md

 category:
   - Civic hacking
   - Design
-  - Digital
 ---

-Now inactive, we built a WordPress theme for government that has thousands of downloads and active installations (including non-government).
+We built a WordPress theme for government that has thousands of downloads and active installations (including non-government).